Student Responsibility and Academic Integrity

 - produces the official College transcript.

-Grades are reported to the Registrar's Office, from which the official College transcript is issued.
+Grades are reported to Student Registration and Record Services, from which the official College transcript is issued.
 Students, undergraduate and graduate, are charged a $5 per semester transcript fee.
 In addition to the standard transcript service that is included as part of the semester fee, additional expedited and digital services are available for an additional per-transaction service charge.

 Any student enrolled at SUNY Cortland prior to Fall 2008 will be grandfathered as a former student and receive unlimited standard official transcripts as a lifetime service.

-Refer to the Registrar's website for detailed information on how to request an official College transcript.
+Refer to the Student Registration and Record Services web site for detailed information on how to request an official College transcript.
 The College reserves the right to deny transcripts to any student who is delinquent in an obligation to the College in accordance with SUNY policy and state law.